acnazarejr/sensorcap/README.md

-# SensorCap: Sensor Data Capture
+# SensorCap

 ![AnExplorer](media/promo.png)

-SensorCap is an all-in-one sensor data capture compatible with phone and war devices.
+SensorCap is an all-in-one sensor data capture tool compatible with phone and wear devices.

-It is an Android tool that captures sensor data in user-defined configurations.
+It is an Android tool that captures sensor data using user-defined configurations.
 The purpose is to allow researchers and developers to quickly save sensor data for research, testing and prototyping.
 The sensors are broadly defined to include Motion, Position and Environment device sensors.

 An intuitive user interface makes tasks such as setting up a sensor, enter the capture details and share the sensor data easy.
 Capture settings include the ability to enable or disable any available sensor and set the sensor capture frequency.
-Note that some sensors ignore the update interval by internal design, including event based sensors such as step counters and certain orientation sensors.

 To allow the data synchronization between phone and wear devices sensor data, we use the NTP time instead the device time.